10 Nov 2020

-It is an uncertain time, and this may be making you apprehensive and anxious or you may have fears about being in isolation.
+It is an uncertain and challenging time, and this may be making you apprehensive and anxious or you may have fears about being in isolation.
 Please be assured that you are not alone, and we have a wide range of help, support and services that you can access.

 If you have any questions, please contact the team by emailing email@example.com or you can leave a voicemail on 01772 893020 and we will get back to you as soon as possible.
 Both email and voicemail are monitored from 9am - 9pm Monday to Friday and from 1pm - 9pm Saturday, Sunday and bank holidays.

 If you would like to access counselling, mental health or wellbeing support, please use the online referral form.
 If you have a query about coronavirus, please email firstname.lastname@example.org

 If you have an emergency that requires immediate assistance from UCLan, please contact UCLan Security on 01772 892068, 24 hours a day, seven days a week, and they will contact the out of hours advisors or on call manager.

 If you’re looking for extra help to stay motivated, productive, focused and connected during this period of digital work and study, we’ve teamed up with the mental fitness app, Fika, to support all our students during this challenging time.

 Free to download for all UCLan students, Fika is the student skills app that can help you to build mental fitness and improve your emotional wellbeing.
 Content on the app includes videos, audio guides, tips and motivational messages.
 It also works like a social network in that you can share your own content, see what others are sharing, and support and encourage others.

 To sign up to Fika: